cfengine/documentation/guide/installation-and-configuration/secure-bootstrap.markdown

 * `cf-serverd` must never accept a connection from a client presenting an untrusted key.
-[Disable automatic key trust][Masterfiles Policy Framework#trustkeysfrom] by providing an empty list for `def.trustkeyfrom`.
+[Disable automatic key trust][Masterfiles Policy Framework#trustkeysfrom] by providing an empty list for `default:def.trustkeyfrom`.

 ## Bootstrap without automatically trusting